milkyway-multimedia/ss-social-feed/README.md

 I have not added a Page template for the SocialFeed page type, since I prefer creating my own.
 However, all the includes are there.

 My suggestion is to load the feed with AJAX, so it does not slow the page down.
+Another solution could be to simply ping the page once every 6 hours (or whatever cache time you use), so that it will store it in cache.

 ## Install
 Add the following to your composer.json file